Prison Journalism Navigator

 SNF: Short for skilled nursing facility, this is a residential medical facility, used for recovery from illness or for hospice care.

-YARD: The standard definition of YARD refers to the grounds outside of buildings where people exercise or participate in sports activities.
+YARD: The standard definition of YARD refers to the prison grounds outside of buildings where people exercise or participate in sports activities.
 There might be a baseball field, basketball field and pull up bars.
 It is the main gathering place in prisons.
 However, in many locations, people also use the word to refer to the prison compound, including housing units, chow hall, medical clinic, laundry window, canteen window and the prison YARD.
 The word is used in the same way that we refer to a university campus.
 “Walking on to yard,” can mean “to enter prison.”
 In California, a facility yard includes four housing units, each with a capacity of 256 people.
 Prisons also have segregated yards for specific purposes.
 DEATH ROW or ADSEG have their own spaces that are their own YARDS.
-In some prisons, a yard for those in solitary confinement consists of a small, concrete room that is not much larger than a cell with a small opening for fresh air, a phone to make collect calls, a pull-up bar and a dip bar.
 A SENSITIVE NEEDS YARD is a yard for people who face threats from the general population for reasons such as mental illness, being a known informant, leaving a gang or being convicted of a sexual crime against children.
-Sometimes referred to as the POUND (short for COMPOUND)
+MINIMUM YARD refers to minimum support yards that house individuals who are close to being released.
+Sometimes referred to as Level Ones.
+Sometimes referred to as the POUND (short for COMPOUND).
+See usage example here.

 WOOD PILE/WOOD: The White-controlled area of the YARD.
-“He’s over in the WOOD PILE.”
+Use example: “He’s over in the wood pile.”

 People and Nicknames